MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/tool/node-js.md

 **Build**

-Use this task in a build or release pipeline to find, download, and cache a specified version of [Node.js](https://nodejs.org/) and add it to the PATH.
+Use this task to find, download, and cache a specified version of [Node.js](https://nodejs.org/) and add it to the PATH.

 ## Demands